Altinn/altinn-studio/src/studio/README.md

 ### Lint checks

 1. Navigate to the folder `src/studio/src/designer/frontend`.
-2. Execute `npm ci`.
+2. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
-3. Execute `npm run install-deps`.
+3. Execute `yarn run install-deps`.
 This step is only nescessary if you have not already done it, or if you change branches.
-4. Execute `npm run lint`.
+4. Execute `yarn run lint`.

 ### Unit tests

 1. Navigate to the folder `src/studio/src/designer/frontend`.
-2. Execute `npm ci`.
+2. Execute `yarn --immutable`.
 This step is only nescessary if you have not already done it, or if you change branches.
-3. Execute `npm run install-deps`.
+3. Execute `yarn run install-deps`.
 This step is only nescessary if you have not already done it, or if you change branches.
-4. Execute `npm run test`.
+4. Execute `yarn run test`.

 ## Deployment